 Very thorough, but requires a lot of printing and preparation.

 For ages 3 and up.
 Colorful kit includes hands-on fine motor activities as well as lessons in letters and numbers.
 Counting manipulatives and other tools based on family theme.
 Includes parent guide.
+Compact kit comes in a little carry case and is conducive to travel.

 Check your kit to make sure you have all the right components.